IIIF/website/source/_posts/2017-11-01-aac-collaboration.md

   The IIIF consortium has completed its consultancy with the American Art Collaborative and are able to share a guides for implementing IIIF in Museums and other outputs produced by the collaboration.
 ---

 The IIIF Consortium has partnered with the American Art Collaborative (AAC) to provide technical consulting for eight AAC museums as part of a grant from the Andrew W. Mellon foundation.
-In collaboration with Sara and Ben Brumfield of [Brumfield Labs][Brumfield-Labs], and Jason Ronallo, head of Digital Library Initiatives at NCSU Libraries, the museums were given a hands-on workshop and specific recommendations for implementing IIIF.
+In collaboration with Sara and Ben Brumfield of [Brumfield Labs][Brumfield-Labs], and [Jason Ronallo][ronallo.com], Department Head of Digital Library Initiatives at NCSU Libraries, the museums were given a hands-on workshop and specific recommendations for implementing IIIF.

 On behalf of the American Art Collaborative Rachel M. Allen said: